 For more School of Education videos, visit our YouTube Channel

 The School is comprised of 10 academic departments, three major research units, and an array of outreach services.
 In addition to several core education programs, about half of the School's students are enrolled in fine art, dance, counseling, occupational therapy and exercise science programs.
 The School also houses several service units that serve the School and the broader community.
 The Dean works with the School of Education Board of Visitors on a number of events and initiatives from literacy and alumni mentorship to fundraising and strategic priorities.
 Several standing committees of staff, faculty and students also support the Dean and the School's strategic priorities.

 The UW-Madison School of Education is consistently ranked one of the top schools of education in the nation.
-In the 2017 edition of U.S. News & World Report's Best Graduate School Choices, the School ranked fourth in the nation overall and was No. 1 among public institutions.
+In the 2018 edition of U.S. News & World Report's Best Education Graduate Schools ratings, the School ranked third in the nation overall and was No. 1 among public institutions.

-The School also received high marks in individual departments and programs.
-According to U.S. News & World Report’s 2017 edition of the Best Education Graduate Schools, UW-Madison programs ranked by education school deans and deans of graduate studies include:
+The School also received high marks in several program ratings.
+According to U.S. News & World Report’s 2018 edition of the Best Education Graduate Schools, UW-Madison programs ranked by education school deans and deans of graduate studies include:

 • No. 1 Curriculum/Instruction